cli-kit/cli-rc/README.md

 A path to the directory for the package.

+### home

+A function that may be used to determine the home directory location, default implementation inspects `process.env.HOME`.

 ### lenient

 A boolean that gathers errors into an array and continues processing subsequent rc files, default is `false`.